 Clients are less likely to leave a review if it’s a hassle, so you need to make the process as easy as possible by:

 Landscaping website optimization is the process of using tools and strategies to improve the performance of your website and achieve your business goals.
 It’s estimated Google handles 1.2 trillion searches on a yearly basis.
-The reality is, it doesn’t matter great your website looks if you don’t optimize it, it will effectively be lost among 50 billion web pages.
+The reality is, it doesn’t matter great your website looks, if you don’t optimize it, it will effectively be lost among 50 billion web pages.

 Search engine optimization (SEO) is the process of getting your web pages to rank higher in search engines like Bing and Google.
 Because search is the main way people discover content online, it’s important your landscaping business ranks high.

-Website traffic (users that click on your website) comes in two ways; either from paid ads at the top of the page or by regular search results known as “organic search traffic”.
+Website traffic (users that click on your website) comes in two ways: either from paid ads at the top of the page or by regular search results known as “organic search traffic”.
 Basically, when marketing content and websites contain words and phrases (keywords) that users search for online, Google is more likely to rank those pages and present them to users.

 Of course, this is a rudimentary explanation of a very complex, algorithmic process, but in a nutshell: If you’re not using keywords, then you probably won’t rank at all.
 This has nothing to do with the actual quality of your website or content.
 It’s just that the web is highly competitive, and search engines strive to provide users with the most accurate information possible.

-Keyword research can help you identify which terms qualified leads are using online, and provide direction on what content marketing material to create, or where you can update your existing web pages.
+As one of the most effective lawn care marketing tactics, keyword research can help you identify which terms qualified leads are using online, and provide direction on what content marketing material to create, or where you can update your existing web pages.

 Tip: Using tools like Google Search Console and Google Ads Keyword Planner can help improve search engine rankings and fix technical SEO issues.